mariomttz/neovim-configuration/README.md

 If you have any problems with the installation or configuration, you can write to us in the [issues](https://github.com/mariomttz/neovim-configuration/issues) section of GitHub.

+## 📧 Contact
+You can contact me by visiting my profile on [GitHub](https://github.com/mariomttz), there you will find my email, in case you have more personal questions.
+Thanks for your time. ❤

+## 📃 License
+This repository is distributed under the [MIT license](https://github.com/mariomttz/neovim-configuration/blob/master/LICENSE).

 # 🇲🇽 Información en español

 ## 💡 Acerca de